s1h2u3b4h5a6m7-ops/investorlens/STATE.md

 - Optional carried: husk-file tidy-up (flag 3); replace the retired `/sql` files with the Phase-4 pair; snapshot prune/view strategy (flag 4).
   *(Flags 1 and 2 are closed — Sessions N and O.)*

+## Lessons Session Q added

+- **A retired class can still fight a new one — cascade order beats intentions.**
+  The old `.home-tab` pill rules sat *later* in the file than the new `.menu-btn` layout, so at equal specificity they silently overrode the full-width buttons.
+  Fix: retire the old rules; re-express only the keeper (the ▾ caret) as `.menu-btn.home-tab[data-panel]::after`.
+When you move + restyle an element, hunt the *old* selectors that still match it.
+- **Keyframe names are global.** A new bar-grow would have collided with the existing `@keyframes barGrow`; named it `apBarGrow`.
+CSS has no keyframe scoping — prefix new ones.
+- **`.hero > *` re-positions decorative layers too.** That universal-child rule (`position:relative;z-index:1`) matched the grid `<div>`s and, at equal specificity + later source order, overrode their `position:absolute`.
+Pinned them deterministically with a higher-specificity `.hero .hero-grid-floor,.hero .hero-grid-ceil{position:absolute;z-index:0}`.
+- **Decouple cross-file state with an observer, not edits to four files.**
+  `body.on-home` (dock-vs-drawer) is kept in sync by a MutationObserver watching every `.page`’s class — so `company/compare/forces/map.js` never learned about the menu.
+One file’s concern stayed in one file.
+- **A drawer button on an inner page must go Home *before* its own handler.** A capture-phase listener on the rail calls `goHome()` first; the button’s normal bubble handler then toggles the now-visible panel.
+Capture-then-bubble does the sequencing for free.
+- **“Scroll to a limit” and “infinite marquee” are opposite designs.** The tweak made the feed a plain `overflow-y:auto` list (no duplication, no animation) so it stops at newest/oldest; `overscroll-behavior:contain` stops scroll chaining to the page.
+- **Verify from a browser-shaped DOM.** jsdom running the real `init()` exercises the wiring `node --check` can’t.
+The lone stderr line (`scrollIntoView is not a function`) is a jsdom limitation, fires *after* its assertions, and is not a site bug.

 ## Lessons Session P added